Finite group actions on Kervaire manifolds

 \end{proof}

 \begin{remark} Our assumption in Theorem D that $\WW \to \PP^{n+1}$ is a smooth fibre bundle ensures that $\WW$ is a smooth manifold with $\bd \WW = \VV$.
-Hence $\MM$ is the twisted double of a smooth manifold with a PL homeomorphism, but is not smoothable.
-Since $\wt \MM \cong_{PL} \MK^{2n+2}$, it is interesting to ask whether $\MM$ admits a smooth structure over some skeleton.
+Hence $\MM$ is the twisted double of a smooth manifold along a PL-homeomorphism, but is not smoothable.
+Since $\wt \MM \cong_{PL} \MK^{2n{+}2}$, it is interesting to ask whether $\MM$ admits a smooth structure over some skeleton.